nystudio107/retour/README.md

 ## Why Use a Plugin for Redirects?

-If you have just a few static redirects, then your best bet is to put them in your `.htaccess` file, or better yet, in your `.conf` file for your virtual server.
+If you have just a few static redirects, then your best bet is to put them in your `.htaccess` file, or better yet, in your `.conf` file for your virtual host.
 However, there are a number of cases where using a plugin to handle it is a **better** solution:

 1. If you have a large number of redirects, it will slow down every single request your web server handles unnecessarily if they are in `.htaccess` or `.conf`